Lee Thompson Young: Personal life

 Young graduated with honors from the University of Southern California, where he majored in cinematic arts and was a member of the Kappa Alpha Psi fraternity.
 Young enjoyed writing and wrote the screenplay for the 2007 short film Mano.

 Death

 On August 19, 2013, Young failed to show up to film an episode of Rizzoli & Isles.
 Police were called to do a wellbeing check on him at his Los Angeles apartment, where he was found dead.
-His manager stated that the actor died by suicide.
+His manager stated that the 29-year-old actor had died by suicide.
 Police confirmed the cause of death as a self-inflicted gunshot wound.
 Young had been diagnosed with bipolar disorder, for which he had been taking medication, and had been suffering from depression before his death.

-After funeral services at Inglewood Park Cemetery, Young was interred at Lakeview Memorial Garden, York, South Carolina.
+After funeral services at Inglewood Park Cemetery, Young was interred at Lakeview Memorial Garden in York, South Carolina.
 A memorial service was held on the Paramount Studios lot.

-Young's family launched the Lee Thompson Young Foundation in an effort to help remove the stigma surrounding mental illness.
+Young's family later launched the Lee Thompson Young Foundation in an effort to help remove the stigma surrounding mental illness.